saucelabs/elemental-next/README.md

-# 🎉 Welcome to Elemental Next! 🚀
+# 🎉 Welcome to Elemental Selenium! 🚀

 In 2023, Team Elemental took Elemental Selenium, which had been untouched for many years, and open sourced the project to enable Selenium users and enthusiasts to contribute directly in opinionated, hands-on ways.

-🔥 **Elemental Next** 🔥 is what we are calling the Elemental Selenium revamp -- open sourced, renewed, and ready for community contributions!
+🔥 **Elemental Selenium** 🔥 is now open sourced, renewed, and ready for community contributions!

 ## Table of Contents 📑